Yasi92/Happy-Pet/README.md

 ## Credits <a id="credits"></a>
 ### Content <a id="content"></a>
-- The content of products on this website are taken from different online pet shops and are collected by myself for the purpose of generating a database for this project.
-All the borrowed content on this website are for the educational purposes only.
+- The content of products on this website is taken from different online pet shops and is collected by myself for the purpose of generating a database for this project.
+All the borrowed content on this website is for educational purposes only.

 ### Media <a id="media"></a>
 - The animal images on the home page are from [Pinterest](https://nl.pinterest.com/).